onqlavelabs/onqlave.cli/README.md

 ```

 - For Windows users, it is recommended to have bash executable installed such as `git bash` before using the
-  installation script; Or you can download the CLI executable directly from the release.
+  installation script; or you can download the CLI executable directly from the release.

 # How to use Onqlave CLI